AndroidPillars/React-Native/README.md

 - Apply box object model Class -> Is position 'absolute'
 - No -> Apply all flex box rules, Considering siblings -> place element inside parent -> Apply top, left, right and bottom
 - Yes -> Apply some flex box rules, ignore all siblings -> Apply top, left, right and bottom

+# expo-cli

+- Adds in a ton of default config to use features common in apps, like icons, videos, better camera use, etc

+# react-native-cli

+- Defualt CLI to generate a project.
+Requires a lot of work to add in common Features.